 Why is Black Breastfeeding Week important?

 Black Breastfeeding Week is important because it encourages breastfeeding among Black parents, and it also celebrates it!
-This year is the 8th annual BBW and the theme is Revive.
-Restore.
-Reclaim!
 The week sees social media flooded with stories and images of Black experiences of breastfeeding.
 It also centres the work of Black folks, including birth workers, lactation consultants, parents and breastfeeding advocates.

 The reason that I am participating in Black Breastfeeding Week is the same reason that I share photos of my children breastfeeding on my social media.
 As a veteran Black mom who has breastfed three children, breastfed through numerous pregnancies, tandem nursed toddlers and newborns, and breastfed a child with food allergies, I choose to share my experiences to encourage others, and to show that while breastfeeding is not easy, it can be a rewarding experience.